ttu/json-flatfile-datastore/README.md

 #### Delete

 `DeleteOne` and `DeleteOneAsync` will remove first object that matches the filter.
+Method returns true if item(s) found with filter.

 ```csharp
 // Dynamic